rogerbinns/apsw/_sources/pysqlite.rst.txt

 * APSW stays up to date with SQLite.
 As features are added and functionality changed in SQLite, APSW tracks them.

+* APSW stays up to date with Python, including releases under development as well as older still supported releases.
+The current APSW release brings the most recent SQLite to Python 3.6 all the way through Python 3.12.

 * APSW gives all functionality of SQLite including :ref:`virtual tables <virtualtables>`, :ref:`VFS`, :ref:`BLOB I/O <blobio>`,